prjctimg/huetiful/README.md

 ```

 For more information on the color spaces supported by the library and the expected ranges, checkout the [Color Spaces page on the Culori docs]() .
-Or checkout the docs about [Color conversions]()
+Or checkout the library's [Color conversions]() page.

 > All the functions are internally guarded by `toHex()` so you don't have to worry about converting colors back and fourth.

-#### Tailwind
+#### Tailwind colors

 As a starting point the library comes along with the default [TailwindCSS]() palette included..
 This helps you get started easier when you're using [palette functions]() such as `hueShift()` and `earthtone()`